treighton/Lumber/README.md

 Install this theme as you would any other, and be sure the Timber plugin is activated.
 But hey, let's break it down into some bullets:

 1. Download the zip for this theme (or clone) and move it to `wp-content/themes` in your WordPress installation.
 2. Rename the folder to something that makes sense for your website (generally no spaces and all lowercase).
-You could keep the name `timber-starter-theme` but the point of a starter theme is to make it your own!
+You could keep the name `lumber-starter-theme` but the point of a starter theme is to make it your own!
 3. Install the Timber Plugin:
     1. Method 1: install as you would a normal plugin
     2. Method 2 (preferred):